TRUBDUBZ/TRUBDUBZ/README.md

 ## 🤝 I’m looking to collaborate on ...

- - security research, website development, study resources, writing, and basics with HTML, CSS, and JS
+ - security research, website development, study resources, writing, and basics with, JavaScript
  - anything really just looking to gain experience and get my foot in the door anywhere I can

 ## 📫 How to reach me ...